-How to Get Book Reviews with No Blog, No List, and No Begging
+How to Get Free Book Reviews with No Blog, No List, and No Begging

-But, how does a new and budding author get those crucial Kindle book reviews that will help to drive up sales?
+However, how does a new author get those crucial Kindle book reviews that will help to drive up sales?

-Most resources will give you common advice of:
+Most resources will give you common advice like:

 - Build a list and ask your subscribers for reviews

 - Reach out to your followers and ask them to review your book

 - Beg your friends, associates, colleagues, and family for reviews

 That’s all fine and dandy…if you have those resources at your disposal or are willing to trade in your friendship for a favor.

 The ones who don’t have raving fans ready to drop reviews on request.
 Or those of us without a giant email list and oodles of friends that we ‘want’ to send our ebook to?